nerdgrass/code-tests-winter-2015/README.md

 Easier said than done.
 My updateCount method seems to perpetually be undefined.
 Whoops, syntax error after half an hour of trying different things.
 I might be tired, probably time to call it a night soon.

 AHA GOT IT.
 After some thorough console.logging, I realized that I just needed to add the count as a prop, then update that count when handling the submit.
 Makes sense, in retrospect.
 So it works!
 FINAL HUZZAH!

+Now cleanup.
+Make sure it can be installed, document that, and remove any extraneous markup.